wcpfs/wcpfs/README.md

 $ bundle exec guard

+To test the web app, create a symlink like so:

+$ ln -s ../wcpfs/public

 # Deployment

   0. Get the wcpfs.pem file from someone who has it.
 Copy it to ~/.ssh/